filelife/SnapseedImitation/README.md

 ###### Users have different filter options when editing pictures.This may requires control of brightness, contrast, and exposure.Every time we add a filter, the picture renders once, which means we lose the original image if we render twice.
 This is why we need to do multiple filters but make it render for only one time.

 ###### All we need is GPUImageFilterPipeline category.
-###### GPUImageFilterPipeline can import multi filters but rendering once.
-After many times of rendering,we still can get origin picture.
+###### GPUImageFilterPipeline can do multi filters but only one-time rendering .
+After many times of adding filters,we can still get origin picture.

 ###### Example：
 ```